FajrulHQ/nodejs-react-joblist/dans_be/README.md

 ### Description

-This project demonstrates a simple CRUD (Create, Read, Update, Delete) application built with NodeJS and the official MySQL driver.
+This project demonstrates an application built with NodeJS and the official MySQL driver.
 It allows you to access url of recruitment positions with jwt auth, including their details, links, and start/end dates.

 ### Prerequisites: